 You could take this first and get a credential.

-Continue your education to obtain an associate degree.
+Continue your education to obtain an associate degree and beyond.

 Broadband Technologies Bachelor's Degree